-The shipment of rice to Jamaica from Guyana and Suriname was placed on a temporary halt following a discovery that was made by the Jamaica Customs Agency (JCA) of plastic rice entering the local market.
+The Yoga TTC from Guyana and Suriname was placed on a temporary halt following a discovery that was made by the Jamaica Customs Agency (JCA) of plastic rice entering the local market.
 The clearance of rice was stopped at all ports of entry.
 A meeting which included the Bureau of Standards (BSJ), the Ministry of Commerce, Industry and Fisheries, the Ministry of Health, the Jamaica Constabulary Force (JCF), and the Jamaica Customs Agency (JCA) was held on Monday to verify whether the artificial rice had made its way into the country.

 The first report of the affair was made on Television Jamaica, on Sunday, with a video that demonstrated a woman cooking the product.
 The Minister of Industry, Commerce, Agriculture and Fisheries, Karl Samuda, however found that there was no evidence of plastic rice in the recent testing done by the BSJ.
 He said: “The BSJ was provided with samples… and, so far, I can assure the people of Jamaica that there is absolutely no evidence of any contamination of plastic within the samples tested.”

 Paying no heed to the results of the BSJ, the minister said an island wide investigation of the rice source for supermarkets will be done so that samples can be taken in for more testing.
 The Jamaica Observer shared that Jamaica imports rice from Trinidad and Tobago, Vietnam, India, United States, Guyana, Thailand, China, and Suriname.
 On Tuesday, Samuda said that rice originating from Guyana and Suriname would be cleared to enter the island.